Bloom-host/BloomDocs/docs/SRVControl.md

 ![SRVControl](../static/img/srvcontrol/pteroapi-creds-list.png)

 :::caution
-Please keep this key secure as anyone with this key can access any servers on your account.
+Please keep this key secure as anyone with this API key can utilize it to do anything to the servers that you are on your account.
 :::

 SRVControl is a reputable discord bot so I would trust them.